Z80-Retro/2063-Z80-cpm/README.md

 	git clone --recurse-submodules git@github.com:Z80-Retro/2063-Z80-cpm.git

-## How to Avoid Spoilers!

-Starting on 20220304 you can avoid any spoilers while watching my [YouTube video playlist](https://www.youtube.com/playlist?list=PL3by7evD3F51Cf9QnsAEdgSQ4cz7HQZX5) that discusses this project by clicking on the
-Releases/tags link in github and locate the tag that matches the datecode in each video.
-(Specifically the datecode *in* the video itself, not the dates that YouTube posts about when the videos are uploaded etc.)

-Note that I use datacodes that look like this: YYYYMMDD.n

-Sorry I did not think of this before.

 ## SD Card Preparation

 A discussion of how to partition an SD card for the Retro! board can be found in [./README-SD.md](./README-SD.md)